microsoft/Policy-Weaver/README.md

 > 📌 **Note:** Every source catalog has additional pre-requisites

 ## 🛠️ Installation
-Create and activate virtual environments and then install **Policy Weaver**:
+Make sure your Python version is greater or equal than 3.11.
+Then, install the library:
 ```bash
 $ pip install policy-weaver
 ```

-Make sure your Python version is greater or equal than 3.11.
-If you are running this on a Spark notebook, make sure it uses Spark 3.5 or higher.

 ## Databricks Example